Auckland Property Market Research June 2017

 The average rental price for a 1-bed apartment in Auckland has seen a sizeable increase since 2015; meanwhile average rental prices in Wellington have increased steadily albeit at a slower pace.
 Over the same period 1-bed apartment rents have been steady in Dunedin and have declined in Christchurch.
 This has flowed through to the larger price differentials across the 4 metro areas, with Auckland maintaining a sizeable 1-bed rental price premium over the national average.
 The price differential in Wellington, Christchurch and Dunedin has declined further below the national average.

 This pattern is also reflected in 2-bed apartment rental prices over the same period.
 Auckland has seen a steady increase in the average rental price while Dunedin has remained relatively stable and Christchurch has seen a decline.
 Over the past 12-months, Wellington’s 2-bed apartment rental price grew the fastest nationally.
 The flow-on effect on price differentials over the past 2 years means Auckland’s 2-bed premium over the national average has increased slightly.
 The differentials for Christchurch and Dunedin have all declined and are below the national (Auckland-skewed) average, while Wellington’s differential has narrowed over the past 12-months.
+If you'd like any advice on what this means for property management in Auckland, email Liz or give her a call on 09 887 7455.

 Sale Price and Number of Sales Distribution